shijl0925/python-sonarqube-api/README.rst

 Compatibility
 -------------

-This package is compatible Python versions 2.7, 3.4, 3.5 and 3.6.
+* This package is compatible Python versions 2.7, 3.4, 3.5 and 3.6.
+* Tested with SonarQube v7.9

 Usage
 =====

-The API handler is easy to use, you just need to initialize it with the connection parameters (by default *localhost* on port *9000* without authentication) and use any of the methods to get the required information or create rules.
+The Client is easy to use, you just need to initialize it with the connection parameters (default sonarqube url is http://localhost:9000).

 Example getting projects with coverage and issues metrics::

-    from sonarqube import SonarQubeAPI
+    from sonarqube import SonarQubeClient

-    h = SonarQubeAPI(user='admin', password='admin')
+    h = SonarQubeClient(user='admin', password='admin')
     for project in h.projects:
         # do something with project data...